andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 **boom**

 Here we go:  Suppose you've got an adjective that has the ending "-ic" (analytic...which as we saw, basically just means "having something to do with analysis").
 If you go from "-ic" to "-ic**s**", what happens?
 You just noun-ified the adjective.
-Ane *with* that noun-ification, you've brought new connotations to the word.
+And *with* that noun-ification, you've brought new connotations to the word.
 Suddenly there's a sense of encapsulating a body of facts, knowledge, principles, and so on.

-**Analytics** then, denotes the body of facts, knowledge, principles, etc of **analysis**.
+**Analytics** then, denotes the body of facts, knowledge, principles, etc of something pertaining to **analysis**.

 Analytics is the **science of analysis**.
-It encompases the corpus of understanding we have about analytis...about the processes and principles for breaking things down.
+It encompases the corpus of understanding we have about analysis...about the processes and principles for breaking things down.

+### What We've Uncovered

+* Analysis is a noun that encompasses the concept and idea of breaking something down.
+Data analysis is the concept of taking a data set and reforming it in such a way as to understand it... to see patterns and form conclusions from it.

+* Analytic, as an adjective, simply means that some *other* noun has to do with analysis.
+We use the term, "an analytic approach", for example... meaning that the approach we're taking has to do with breaking something down, decomposing it, shifting it around, etc.

+* Analytics is a noun that shifts the word "analytic" into a word that denotes the body of facts... the knowledge about... the principles for:  *analysis*.
+Analytics is about *methodology*.
+It's the science of analysis.
+It's about the approach to performing analysis.

+At the end of the day, everything points back toward analysis.